When it comes to modern parenting, bringing up a child is a genuine struggle between letting go too freely and suffocating him.

 Social media, in particular, now helps families and friends interact with one another even if they are in different parts of the globe.
 These sites even make content interactive and engaging.

 As you have your child browse high-quality content, check the features of the website and check its age appropriation.
 Not all websites and apps list this specific fact so review the site before you let your child check it.
 If you see that the site or app is good for your child, let them use it.
-If not, block the site or app through your tracking app.
+If not, block the site or app through your time tracking software.
 There are telcos like Starhub who provides a parental app that helps you to manage your kid’s online access.

 You should also take some time to teach your child about the risks of using the internet.
 Let them know what to do when strangers suddenly chat up with them online, as well as what to do when they get into a site they do not know.
 You should also teach your child how they should share information online.